walterhiggins/WMPJS/README.md

 If CraftBukkit is running, stop it by issuing the `stop` command in the server console.

-Launch Craftbukkit by double clicking the launch script you created earlier.
+Launch Craftbukkit by double clicking the launch script you created in chapter 1.
 When CraftBukkit starts up you should see an `Enabling scriptcraft` message appear in the server console.
 The first time it's loaded, the ScriptCraft plugin will unzip a lot of files into a new `plugins/scriptcraft` folder inside your CraftBukkit folder.
 Your server console output might look something like this...

     Enabling scriptcraft v2.0.6-2014-04-20
     Directory /home/walter/cb179/plugins/scriptcraft does not exist.